Amador City, California: Education

+Amador City is within the sole school district in Amador County: Amador County Unified School District.

 There are currently no schools within Amador City's boundaries.
 The city is serviced by Amador High School, Ione Junior High and Sutter Creek Elementary.

 Points of interest

-Traveling the two blocks on Highway 49 the traveler can see signs of abandonment in this once thriving city, a contrast to the time when the placers and underground mines produced in abundance.
-An abandoned brick building stands next to the Fleehart Store, a beautiful reflection of the stone masonry of the time.
-Also on Main Street is the old Imperial Hotel, another example of the beautiful brickwork of California's past.
-A bridge replacement project completed in 2014 has beautified and revitalized the center of the city, providing patio dining at the Imperial Hotel, new public restrooms and improved access to the many quaint shops, wine tasting rooms and purveyors of unique, tasty comestibles.
+An abandoned brick building stands next to the Fleehart Store, an example of reflection of historic stonemasonry in the area.
+Also on Main Street is the old Imperial Hotel, another example of historic Californian brickwork.
+A bridge replacement project completed in 2014 has beautified and revitalized the center of the city, providing patio dining at the Imperial Hotel, new public restrooms and improved access to the businesses in the area.